MilindGour9869/bitcoin_ticker_flutter/README.md

 # bitcoin_ticker_flutter

-# The App uses third party api to get the currency value and convert the values in 3 virtual curreny
+# The App uses third party api to get the currency value and convert the values in 3 virtual currency
 # Bitcoin
 # Ethereum
 # LiteCoin